24 to graduate from Las Vegas program that helps ex-inmates

 Employers are more likely to hire ex-offenders, Ponder believes, when they know that mentors have schooled participants in the skills and habits necessary to succeed and that they are around to provide guidance and support.

-A 2016 research brief by UNLV’s Center for Crime and Justice Policy found a recidivism rate of 6 percent among Hope for Prisoners participants during a six-month to 18-month window, according to center’s director William H. Sousa.
+A 2016 research brief by UNLV’s Center for Crime and Justice Policy found a recidivism rate of 6 percent among Hope for Prisoners participants during a six-month to 18-month window, according to the center’s director, William H. Sousa.

-That’s a great statistic compared to the 2002 study that found that almost two-thirds of 272,000 parolees re-offended within three years of their release.
+That’s a great statistic compared with the 2002 study that found that almost two-thirds of 272,000 parolees reoffended within three years of their release.

-“Employment is a very big factor,” Sousa explained.
+“Employment is a very big factor,” Sousa said.
 Former inmates who work full-time are much more likely to stay out of prison.

-In a video posted on the organization’s web site, Metropolitan Police Department Undersheriff Kevin McMahill talked about his early reluctance to work with Ponder because he had partnered with other programs that were abject failures.
+In a video posted on the organization’s website, Metropolitan Police Department Undersheriff Kevin McMahill talked about his early reluctance to work with Ponder because McMahill had partnered with other programs that were failures.
 Hope for Prisoners broke that mold.

-“We’re not just talking about low-level offenders,” McMahill noted.
+“We’re not just talking about low-level offenders,” McMahill said.
 He described many Hope for Prisoners participants as people “who never really had a chance.”

 “After spending 30 days or 30 years in prison, so many of these folks have nothing and don’t know where to turn,” Wolfson said.